Opentrons/Protocols/protocols/0e7175/README.md

 Explanation of complex parameters below:
 * `Number of Samples`: Specify whether running 24 or 48 samples.
 If running 24 samples, one isopak will be replicated into 7 isopaks.
 If running 48 samples, isopak 1 on slot 10 will supply empty isopaks in slots 1, 2, and 3, and isopak 2 on slot 11 will supply empty isopaks in slot 4, 5, and 6.
 See below for diagrams.
+* `Use middle two columns?`: Specify whether using the middle two columns in source isopak(s).
+If this option is selected, the middle two columns of the source isopaks will be ignored, and the middle two tubes in the destination isopaks will also be ignored for dispensing.
 * `Sample Volume`: Specify the sample volume to be replicated in microliters.
 * `P300 Mount`: Specify which mount (left or right) to host the P300 Multi-Channel Pipette.